 These indicators are the following:

-Warning lights on the dashboard that turn on suddenly
+• Warning lights on the dashboard that turns on suddenly

-Once you notice any or all of the said symptoms, it is always a better judgment to contact a technician who can check your vehicle.
+Once you notice any or all of the symptoms, it is always better to contact a technician who can check your vehicle.

 Tips for Alternator Maintenance